lucidworks/banana/README.md

 ## IMPORTANT

-Recent development has taken place on the "develop" branch.
+All recent development has taken place on the "develop" branch.
 So pull the repo from the "develop" branch or the "release1.0" branch that will be created soon.

 ## Overview

 Banana is Apache Licensed and serves as a visualizer and search interface to timestamped data sets stored in Solr, such as log files, Twitter streams, etc. Banana is designed to be easy to start-up with (just like Kibana from which it is forked).
 Data can be ingested into Solr through a variety of ways, including Solr Output Plug-in for LogStash, Flume and other connectors.

 ### Requirements
 * A modern web browser.
 The latest version of Chrome, Safari and Firefox have all been tested to